Why would you need home insurance add-ons?

 Many home insurance providers charge extra if you want to make common changes to your home insurance policy.

-We've rounded up the fees to reveal the best and worst buildings and content insurance providers.
-Our charges score shows how well the provider has performed in our Which?
-Recommended Providers analysis on the basis of how expensive its fees are.
+Our Which? fee score shows how well the provider has performed on the basis of how expensive its fees are.